devops-bharat05/Graded-Assignment-on-Networking-Servers/README.md

 # Graded-Assignment-on-Networking-Servers
 Here's a step-by-step guide to deploy a simple website on localhost using Apache2 and create a DNS entry for it as 'awesomeweb':
+##Introduction:
+In this repository we have deployed a website on localhost using either apache2 or Nginx.
+Created a DNS name for this website as ‘awesomeweb’.

 ### Step 1: Install Apache2